 4. MTG Decks & More Elite Commander Cat/Dog Deck 100-Card

-- Unique cat/dog combination
+- Unique cat/dog hybrid theme

-- Less focused tribal theme
+- Less focused tribal synergy

 5. MTG Decks & More Elite Cat Deck Mono White 60-Card

-- Simple mono-white build
+- Simple mono-white construction

-- Not for Commander
+- Not for multiplayer Commander

 6. Magic: The Gathering Ixalan Veloci-ramp-tor Commander Deck